I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ns-ksmedia-tagks_amvpdatainfo.md

 ## Members

+`dwSize`

+Specifies the size of the structure, in bytes.

+`dwMicrosecondsPerField`

+Specifies the time taken by each field, in microseconds (millionths of a second).

 `amvpDimInfo`

 Describes the dimensional information of the video port, such as field and VBI dimensions.

-`bDataIsInterlaced`

-Indicates that the signal is interlaced.

-`bEnableDoubleClock`

-Specifies if the video port should enable double clocking.

-`bEnableVACT`

-Specifies if the video port should use an external VACT signal.

-`bFieldPolarityInverted`

-Indicates if the device inverts the field polarity by default.

-`dwMicrosecondsPerField`

-Specifies the time taken by each field, in microseconds (millionths of a second).

-`dwNumLinesInVREF`

-Specifies the number of lines of data in VREF.

 `dwPictAspectRatioX`